xinyu-xu-dev/odrive-dev/docs/101_datasheet-base.md

 The coefficients from this 3rd order polynomial fit, from high to low order, are:
 [ 363.0172658 -459.19773008 308.29273921 -28.12731452]

-> <details><summary markdown="span"> What do the thermistor specifications mean ?</summary><div markdown="block">
->
-> * **Resistance** This is the thermistor resistance at the temperature specified by the manufacturer, often 25°C.
->
-> * **Tolerance** Indicates how much the resistance can vary from the specified value.
-Usually expressed in percent (e.g. 1%, 10%, etc).
-For example, if the specified resistance at 25°C for a thermistor with 10% tolerance is 10,000 ohms then the measured resistance at that temperature can range from 9,000 ohms to 11000 ohms.
->
-> * **B (or Beta) constant** A value that represents the relationship between the resistance and temperature over a specified temperature range.
-For example, "3380 25/50" indicates a beta constant of 3380 over a temperature range from 25°C to 50°C.
->
-> </div></details>

 ### 1.2 ODrive Motor Winding Themistor